Starting7269/Rochester_Flower_Company/_posts/2026-01-27-winter-2025-indoor-garden-week-8.md

 Added 8 gallons this week, bringing total water consumption to 50 gallons since sprout.
 That's just shy of a full gallon per day if we average it out.
 With four plants, that's around a quarter gallon per plant per day.
 Water uptake should plateau soon as the plants shift focus from growth to ripening.

 DLI is staying at 45, and relative humidity is holding at 50%.
 Environmental conditions are dialed in for late flower.
-Not much longer now - probably 2-3 weeks until harvest, depending on how the trichomes develop.
+Not much longer now, probably 2-3 weeks until harvest, depending on how the trichomes develop.
 We'll be watching them closely from here on out.

 The next update will likely show significant changes as the plants move through the final ripening phase.
 That's when buds really pack on weight and terpenes finalize.
 Almost there.